dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is absurd to divide people into good and bad.
-People are either charming or tedious.
+  My goal is not to fail fast.
+My goal is to succeed over the long run.
+They are not the same thing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1288 days)